temando/serverless-openapi-documentation/README.md

 * `summary`: a short description of the method
 * `description`: a detailed description of the method
+* `tags`: an array of tags for this event
+* `deprecated`: boolean indicator that indicates clients should migrate away from this function
 * `requestBody`: contains description of the request
     * `description`: a description of the request body
 * `requestModels`: a list of models to describe the request bodies (see [requestModels](#requestmodels) below)